David Williams (natural history writer)

+David B. Williams is an American freelance writer in Seattle.

+Biography

-David B. Williams is a freelance writer in Seattle.
-Originally raised in Seattle, he went to college in Colorado where he initially studied physics but switched to geology.
+Originally raised in Seattle, David B. Williams attended college in Colorado, where he initially studied physics but switched to geology.
 He received a Bachelor of Arts in geology from Colorado College and worked as a park ranger at Arches National Park in Utah.

 Williams returned to Seattle to be a writer of natural history books and occasional urban geology tour guide.
 He was employed at Seattle's Burke Museum as of 2014.
 He writes a biweekly newsletter, Street Smart Naturalist: Notes on People, Place, and the PNW.
 One local bookseller wrote, "When it comes to books about Seattle and its surroundings, there's one must-read writer as far as I'm concerned, and that's David B. Williams."

 Williams' interest in urban geology was sparked by the use of stone in the Downtown Seattle Transit Tunnel.